dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   program if the attacker is able to enter a weird machine from the unsafe code, is not nearly as risky as unsafe C/C++ code generally, in which an attacker can potentially entire a weird machine from _any_ line of code.
+[^7]: You can probably drop the alisasing requirement if you do something like [*Scan][starscan], but like, at some point you're just writing a deeply inefficient garbage collector.
+If it can be bolted on to legacy codebases, this might be useful, but it's likely the reason we're still using that "legacy" codebase is because it's fast.
+[^8]: Arguably not a bug in the compiler, but an issue with the language design, depending on if the undefined behavior is detectable at the point in which the compiler applies the optimization or not.
+However, that's not really relevant to what I'm talking about here, where I'm primarily concerned with actual logic bugs in the compiler itself, even when the input code is well-formed.
+[^9]: The hosting provider might also compile the code for you, but they'll likely compile it in the same sandbox they'll execute it in, so there's really no security boundary difference between the compiler and the binary.
+In other words, it doesn't matter if the attacker can trigger a bug in the compiler if they could also just run arbitrary machine code out of the box.